udacity/create-your-own-adventure/english/count-the-marshmellows/eat-all-the-marshmellows/eat-all-the-marshmellows.md

-you eat ALL of the marshmallows.
+You eat ALL of the marshmallows.
 Emeril Lagasse appears and shouts "BAM!"

-you explode.
+you explode... spewing out marshmellow all over the walls and awaken to your buddy telling you it is all a bad trip.